naveenkumarj25/Knowledge_Representation/README.md

 8. Make sure to `Reset Application` and refresh the page before uploading a new dataset.

-9. You can even try out our deployed application [Live Demo]
+9. You can even try out our deployed application.

 10. Any queries or suggestions can be raised as an issue in the repository.